Union Membership Dues Deduction and Status Reports Sample Clauses

 Related to Union Membership Dues Deduction and Status Reports

-• Union Membership Requirement 4.01 All Employees to be Members All employees covered by this Agreement shall, as a condition of continuing employment, become and remain members in good standing of the Union, according to the constitution and by-laws of the Union.
-As a condition of continued employment, all new employees covered by this Agreement shall become and remain members in good standing of the Union within ninety days of employment with the Employer.
+• Union Membership Requirement 5.01 Within one week of the signing of this agreement, all employees of the Employer shall, as a condition of employment, become and remain members in good standing of the Union, according to the constitution and by-law of the Union.
+As a condition of employment, all new employees shall become and remain members in good standing of the Union within thirty (30) days of employment.

 • How Are Contributions to a Xxxx XXX Reported for Federal Tax Purposes You must file Form 5329 with the IRS to report and remit any penalties or excise taxes.
 In addition, certain contribution and distribution information must be reported to the IRS on Form 8606 (as an attachment to your federal income tax return.)